ahelii/ahelii.github.io/doctwo.md

 The more astronauts use NLP in Space, the better the model becomes at helping them understand one another.

 Even if you’re probably not in space, this tool offers a glimpse into the future.
-It shows how artificial intelligence could support **hands-free communication**, potentially without typing at all.
-For example, users may one day signal guesses using only their eyes.

 ---

 ## What You Can Do with It

-You don’t need to install anything or write code.
-NLP in Space is designed to be **simple and interactive**.
+The beta version requires you to download and work with code.

 Here’s how to try it: